 I have to admit – After my experience with other cloth brands, I was actually skeptical that the MilkDaze wouldn’t show.
 Until this point, I had yet to find a cloth version that was as discreet as advertised, but I was eager to give them a try.
 To my pleasant surprise, not only did they not show AT ALL, but they also stayed in place – right where I needed them!

 They stay put… even while breastfeeding!

-The MilkDaze Nursing Pads are made to tuck under the breasts to hold in place through the day.
+The MilkDaze Nursing Pads are made to tuck under the breasts to hold in place throughout the day.
 However, because I wasn’t “blessed” with enough weight to hold them in place, I simply tucked the bottom tab of the pad into the band of my bra to keep them snug.

 I found that the benefit of this technique is the ability to keep them from falling out of the bra or nursing tank while I’m breastfeeding or pumping.
 Some nursing tanks, however, are designed with a mesh pocket in the front panel with a cut out where you can tuck your breast pads.
-These type of tops prevent me from tucking the tab into the lower band.
+This type of tops prevents me from tucking the tab into the lower band.
 In that case, I simply point the tab down, angled in toward the middle and allow the pocket to do the work of keeping them in place.

 How many do you need?

 I started with a single pack of MilkDaze Nursing Pads, which comes with three pairs.
-At the beginning, I found myself using a pair or two during the day and another at night, so I decided it would be helpful to get a second pack.
+In the beginning, I found myself using a pair or two during the day and another at night, so I decided it would be helpful to get a second pack.
 (I’m pretty sure that’s more than average – as I mentioned, I’m a super-user. 😉

 As my supply has evened out, I’ve been able to get by with one pair per day.
 I simply throw them in with the baby’s laundry at the end of the day because I’ve found that it gets done more frequently than my own.
 I could probably get by a little longer since they are very absorbent, but I prefer a fresh set daily.